-4.)
 Request for Education and Health Care Plan

 If the child continues not to make progress, the school, through the Headteacher and SENDCO, requests a multi agency 'Referral Planning Meeting'.
 The purpose of this meeting is to collect information from all the people who have been involved with the child.
 From this a decision is made as to whether the child needs to follow the pathway to an Education and Health Care Plan to meet their needs.
-A 'Summary Assessment Meeting' follows a meeting by the 'Multi Agency Education Health Care Panel' (MAEHCP) At this stage Outcomes and Provision are carefully detailed.
+The school or professionals involved then apply to the Multi Agency Education Health and Care Plan Panel for a EHC Needs Assessment to determine if an EHCP is required.
+At this stage Outcomes and Provision are carefully detailed.
+Parents may make an application for an EHC Needs Assessment direct to the Local Authority

-5.)
 The Education and Health Care Plan

 An Education and Health Care Plan is a legally binding document which sets out the provision the child must receive to meet his/her SEN. The LA provides the school with additional funds to cover the costs of this provision.
-This is used for TA support and/or specialist teaching and equipment.
+This is used for additional support and/or specialist teaching and equipment.
 Short Term Planning Documents are used to set targets each term as before.
 Each year the school must hold an Annual Review with the parents and all the outside agencies involved with the child to assess the child's progress.
 A representative from the LA may attend these reviews.